-ARGENTINA GUN PERMIT: Guns must be declared and gun permits purchased on arrival in Argentina.
-This is usually done at the international airport and a fee paid directly to the National Police Authority.
-You are requested to pay in cash U\$S 100 per gun.
-Please be aware that for guns with interchangeable barrels, each barrel will be charged separately.
+Guns must be declared and gun permits purchased on arrival in Argentina.

+Permits may be purchased at the international airport on arrival and a fee is paid directly to the National Police Authority.

+You are required to pay in cash US \$140 per gun.

+We strongly suggest that you do not bring your personal guns unless you plan to enter and exit Argentina via the same airport/route.

+Please be aware that for guns with interchangeable/extra sets of barrels, each barrel/barrel set will be charged as a separate gun.
+Ridiculous, but true.

 Fees are subject to change without notice.

-The information on your Shooting Questionnaire will be used for your gun entry permit and very carefully checked by the authorities on arrival, so please be sure it is absolutely legible and accurate.
+The information on your Shooting Questionnaire will be used for your gun entry permit and it will be carefully checked by the authorities on arrival.
+To avoid delays, please be sure it is absolutely legible and accurate.

-It will also be important to remember that your gun permit departure form must be stamped by police authority at the airport before check in at the ticket counter for your flight home.
+On departure your gun permit departure form must be stamped by the police authority at the airport prior to check in at the ticket counter for your flight home.
+Allow extra time for this procedure.